-A \$100 non-refundable deposit is required of all returning students to reserve their position in the class.
+A \$250 non-refundable deposit is required of all returning students to reserve their position in the class.
 Failure to submit the deposit by the appropriate date may result in loss of place.

-All students must submit an updated physical examination as a criterion for readmission to the Director of Admissions and Enrollment Management.
+All students must submit an updated medical evaluation and physical examination form to the Director of Admissions and Enrollment Management.
 Depending on how long you have been out of school, you may be required to have additional immunizations.
 Should you have additional questions regarding your immunizations, e-mail HealthServices@mma.edu.
-You must satisfy all physical and immunization requirements prior to registration.
+You must satisfy all medical and immunization requirements prior to registration.